 We strongly recommend that you check your government's travel advisory for up-to-date information and advice about your destination: safety and security, entry requirements, health, local laws and customs.
-For UK Foreign and Commonwealth Office advice click here.
+For UK citizens, check the latest Foreign, Commonwealth & Development Office advice.